AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/aveva-cloud-svcs-cat.md

 uid: aveva-svcs
 ---

-# Overview of AVEVA™ Cloud Services Catalog and services
+# Overview of AVEVA™ Cloud Services Catalog

-All Connect services are listed in the Service Catalog.
-You can view the catalog to discover AVEVA™ services.
+All AVEVA Connect services are listed in the service catalog.
+You can view the catalog to see the services your organization has subscribed to and also discover other AVEVA™ services.

 ## AVEVA™ Connect services